aws-solutions/qnabot-on-aws/workshops/reinvent2018/readme.md

     * 8 characters minimum length
     * Numbers, special character, uppercase and lowercase letters

 6) Once logged in, click on "Add" to input a new question.
-Use a question id of
+Use a Item Id of
     <pre>
     sun.1
     </pre>

 7) The first question we want the Bot to respond to is
     <pre>
-    Tell me about our Sun".
+    Tell me about our Sun.
     </pre>
     This represents our most frequently asked question.